 8 Legal Tips to Keep Teen Drivers Safe

-Teen drivers are at a higher risk for both accidents and moving violations.
+Teen drivers are at a higher risk for both traffic accidents and moving violations.
 It is important to teach teen drivers about the potential physical and legal damages that may occur as a result of careless driving.
 Adults too could benefit from a refresher.

 - Know the traffic laws where you live and lead by example.
 Most teens learn to drive by watching and driving with their parents.
 Set a good example by knowing the traffic laws where you live and following them closely.
 Explain the laws to your children.
 If you feel your teen needs additional help enroll him or her in a safe driver or driver’s education program.